 The revised and reissued edition of my book of essays about the natural life of the mid-Atlantic coast was published May 7, 2019, under the title Birds By the Shore.

-Previous books include Sex Sleep Eat Drink Dream: A Day in the Life of Your Body (Houghton Mifflin); Ah-Choo: The Uncommon Life of Your Common Cold (Twelve); Chance in the House of Fate: A Natural History of Heredity (Houghton Mifflin); and Notes from the Shore (Viking Penguin).
-Jennifer is a contributor to Scientific American, National Geographic, The New York Times, and many other publications.
-She is the recipient of an National Endowment for the Arts Literature Fellowship in Nonfiction, a Bunting Fellowship, and a grant from the Alfred P. Sloan Foundation.
+Jennifer's previous books include Sex Sleep Eat Drink Dream: A Day in the Life of Your Body (Houghton Mifflin); Ah-Choo!: The Uncommon Life of Your Common Cold (Twelve); Chance in the House of Fate: A Natural History of Heredity (Houghton Mifflin); and Notes from the Shore (Viking Penguin).
+She has contributed to Scientific American, National Geographic, The New York Times, and many other publications.
+She is the recipient of an National Endowment for the Arts Literature Fellowship in Nonfiction, a Bunting Fellowship from Radcliffe College, and a grant from the Alfred P. Sloan Foundation.